4lph4-01/share/Gaining Access/Cloud/Microsoft/regsrv32 underbuild/README.md

-Step-by-Step Simulation Guide Note: Files available for adapting in repository .
+# Step-by-Step Simulation Guide Note: Files available for adapting in repository.

 1. Create the Reverse Shell PowerShell Script
 Create a file named reverse_shell.ps1 with the following content: